 Here are some facts you should note about trading during the New York session:

 Note that liquidity is normally on the rise because both the U.S. and European markets will be open simultaneously.

 This allows you to trade almost any pair, although it is advised that you focus on the major and minor pairs and avoid the unusual ones.

-Whatever these reports turns out to be could dramatically change the course of events in the markets resulting to the easy fluctuation of the dollar.
+Whatever these reports turn out to be could dramatically change the course of events in the markets resulting in the easy fluctuation of the dollar.